 The business hadn’t launched an MVP first, but it could have increased its chances of survival if it had.

-Creating an MVP for your software startup can be challenging, especially if you are doing it for the first time.
+Startup MVP software development can be challenging, especially if you are doing it for the first time.

 Where do you start?